moving slow and fixing things

 cartoon orange cat sleepily looking out from under a blanket while wearing a bowtie

-picture white man (Tom) smiling and looking into the camera
+picture of a white man (Tom) smiling and looking into the camera

 Tom Eichlersmith